Website localization explained in 5 minutes

 You can put out a survey or poll to your target audience or use competitor data to discover insights into the behaviors of your target market.
 You can also conduct SME interviews with some of your target audience to better understand their preferences and social nuances.

-Section titled Create a localization workflow Create a localization workflow
+Create a localization workflow

 A localization workflow shows how team members will collaborate with each other to complete different phases of the localization process.

 Your workflow depends on the type of localization you’re doing and the tool you’re using.
 If you’re doing a waterfall localization — which happens when you already have an eCommerce store with a base language — then all the code might be set, and your developers wouldn’t be too involved in the process.
-But if you’re doing agile localization — where you’re building the website and localizing content simultaneously — then every team member would be on deck at the same time.
+But if you’re doing agile localization — where you’re building the website and localizing content simultaneously — then every localization team member would be on deck at the same time.

 No matter the tool or method you choose, ensure you assign tasks and roles to your team members, so they are easier to track, and you can achieve accountability.